harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/disk-fill.md

 ### Disk fill mebibytes

-It fills the `EPHEMERAL_STORAGE_MEBIBYTES` parameter of ephemeral storage in the target pod.
+It specifies the ephemeral storage required to be filled in the target pod.
+Tune it by using the `EPHEMERAL_STORAGE_MEBIBYTES` environment variable.
-It is mutually exclusive with the `FILL_PERCENTAGE` environment variable.
-If `FILL_PERCENTAGE` environment variable is set, it uses the percentage for the fill.
-Otherwise, it fills the ephemeral storage based on `EPHEMERAL_STORAGE_MEBIBYTES` environment variable.
+`EPHEMERAL_STORAGE_MEBIBYTES` is mutually exclusive with the `FILL_PERCENTAGE` environment variable.
+If `FILL_PERCENTAGE` environment variable is set, the fault uses `FILL_PERCENTAGE` for the fill.
+Otherwise, the dault fills the ephemeral storage based on `EPHEMERAL_STORAGE_MEBIBYTES` environment variable.

 Use the following example to tune it: